mbadwa/DevOps-Projects/gitOps/gitOps.md

 **Terraform Workflow/Pipeline/CICD**

 - First, it will fetch source code that has two branches, namely; `stage` and `main`
-- When changes are made to the `staging` branch, the workflow will detect it, the Terraform code will be tested, basically it run two commands, `terraform validate` and `terraform plan` commands to check and test the code against AWS cloud and return the list of changes that will be applied before the actual application.
-The workflow will then break complete
+- When changes are made to the `staging` branch, the workflow will detect it, the Terraform code will be tested, basically it'll run two commands, `terraform validate` and `terraform plan` commands to check and test the code against AWS cloud and return the list of changes that will be applied before the actual application.
+The workflow will then break and complete
-- When the `staging branch` is validated successfully, it'll be merged to the main branch, this brach is always locked to apply any changes.
+- When the `staging branch` is validated successfully, it'll be merged to the main branch, this branch is always locked to apply any changes.
 For any changes to be applied, a `pull request` should be made by the engineer who was working on the code changes, the changes are then checked by the owner of the main branch who can approve or disapprove the `pull request` that will merge the staging branch with the main branch
 - When the main branch detects the changes, the workflow will apply the changes to AWS infrastructure resources, ie. VPC and EKS

 **Application Code Workflow/Pipeline/CICD**